google/graphicsfuzz/gfauto/README.md

 ## Symlinking other scripts

-GraphicsFuzz auto moves fast and so it is useful to add symlinks to other repositories that contain Python scripts that depend on GraphicsFuzz auto.
+gfauto moves fast and so it is useful to add symlinks to other repositories that contain Python scripts that depend on gfauto.
 This allows you to search for all references before changing a function.
 A `temp/` directory exists for this purpose.
 For example:

 ```sh
 cd temp